 There are a number of options available for business owners or anyone who is seeking to start a company.
 There may be low interest rate or even interest free loans or grants for Black owned companies, LGBTQ companies, Latino, immigrants, Asians, women businesses as well as other minority groups, including veterans in California.
 While the main cities of Los Angles, San Diego, and San Francisco will have the most minority and/or women owned business loans and free grants available, there are assistance programs all across the state.
 However note that In general, the funds are available from lenders by city or county and not statewide.

 The amount of money as well as the application process will vary based on the lender and the program available.
-Free grants or loans can be issued to small or medium businesses and some lenders (or government programs) may even help minority or women entrepreneurs.
+Free grants or loans can be issued to small or medium businesses and some lenders (or government programs) may even help minority or women entrepreneur (MWBE)s as well as Black, Indigenous, People of Color (BIPOC).
 If you are looking for money to start a business, or grow an existing one, assistance is available.
 Find more details below on the latest programs.

 Small minority or women business loans and free grants in California